 In Incremental backup, you get the opportunity to backup all the files that have been changed after the last backup you made.
 Although differential and incremental data backup seem almost the same, they have a significant difference.
 Differential backup copies all of the changes that have been made since the last full data backup while incremental backup only copies the changes made since the last incremental data backup.
 Thus, the size of each incremental data backup file is even smaller than that of a differential data backup file.
 Moreover, it takes even less time to make an incremental data backup than it is to create a differential data backup.
 Just like differential data backup, the incremental backup can restore the latest versions of all of your files.
 However, at the time of restoration of data, you need to restore all of the incremental data backup files in addition to the last full data backup file which increases the restoration time.

 The following is a comparison of all three types of data backup, full incremental, and differential.

 |Definition||Backup of each new and changed file since the last backup of any type.||Backup of all the files that have changed since the last full data backup.||Backup of all the files stored on the system.|

 |Speed of Data Restore||Slowest||Faster||Fastest|

 Taking a look at all the types of backup, it is fair to say that each one of them has certain benefits to offer and has some downsides associated with it.
 There isn’t a type of backup that can be considered as the best for every user.
 The requirements of data backup for each user are different from each other.
-For instance, some corporations need the latest versions of all of their data so for them incremental data backup on a daily basis combined with full backup on a weekly basis can be an ideal combination.
-However, for an average computer user, the need for regular backups and having the most recent files available isn’t that great since the changes made are of a smaller nature.
-Thus, for such users, differential data backup on a daily basis combined with full backup on a weekly basis would be enough.
+For instance, some corporations need the latest versions of all of their data so for them incremental data backup daily combined with full backup every week can be an ideal combination.
+However, for an average computer user, the need for regular backups and having the most recent files available isn’t that great since the changes made are smaller.
+Thus, for such users, differential data backup daily combined with full backup every week would be enough.